GLOBAL MARKETS-Dollar slips, stocks flat after U.S. jobs data

 Brent settled up 53 cents at $83.39 a barrel.
 U.S. crude settled up 74 cents at $78.65 a barrel.

-The benchmark 10-year Treasury note rose 20/32 in price to yield 2.3047 percent, after hitting a one-month high of 2.407 percent before the jobs data.
-(Reporting by Herbert Lash; Additional reporting by Ryan Vlastelica in New York; Editing by Dan Grebler, Peter Galloway and Leslie Adler)
+The benchmark 10-year Treasury note rose 17/32 in price to yield 2.3155 percent, after hitting a one-month high of 2.407 percent before the jobs data.
+(Reporting by Herbert Lash; Additional reporting by Ryan Vlastelica in New York; Editing by Dan Grebler, Leslie Adler and Peter Galloway)

 * Deal comes a week after Fredriksen snaps up West Mira rig (Adds detail, share, background)